 Which SD cards are Nintendo Switch compatible?

 The good news is that the vast majority of microSD cards are fully compatible with Nintendo Switch.
-As an interesting little factoid, the max SD card size supported by the Switch is up to 2 TB.
+As an interesting little factoid, the Switch SD card max capacity is up to 2 TB.
 Now, you shouldn’t need to worry about a card of that size, though.
 Not only is it a little excessive, but microSD cards of that size don’t even exist yet!

-Instead, you’ll want to be looking for SD cards in capacities of somewhere between 32 GB to 400 GB.
+Instead, you’ll want to be looking for an SD card size somewhere between 32 GB to 400 GB.
 Most standard brands are absolutely fine to use (you don’t really need the faster or ‘Extreme’ variants) so the smart move is just to look for the best value for money in comparison to the space you get.
+Our SD card picks above should more than cover that!

 Will these SD cards also work with the Nintendo Switch Lite?